ic3-software/ic3-reporting-api/doc/embed/EmbeddingPermaLink.md

 #### ic3locale

-The `ic3locale` parameter can be appended to the permaLink URL to override the user's locale.
+The `ic3locale` parameter can be appended to the permalink URL to override the user's locale.
 This parameter follows the Java locale syntax.
 For example the following URL is opening the report using the US english locale independently of the actual user's locale: